 Mortgage Frequently Asked Questions

-Where can I find Customer Service related information such as phone numbers, addresses, payment info, etc?Please visit the GMFS Mortgage Customer Service page.
+Where can I find Customer Service related information such as phone numbers, addresses, payment info, etc?For more info please visit the GMFS Mortgage Customer Service site.

 What is the difference between getting preapproved and prequalified for a mortgage?Getting preapproved for a home loan requires more documentation, verification and time than a mortgage prequalification process.
 Getting a mortgage prequalification is a simpler process than getting a home loan preapproval and yet still demonstrates you are serious about buying a home to both realtors and sellers.
 Learn more about the difference between being pre-approved for a mortgage vs. pre-qualified for a mortgage.